zg9064/Hackathon2017/README.md

 Stage 2: pull images from words

-Stage 3: pull words from passage/s
+Stage 3: pull words from passages

 Stage 4: pull passages from an image